 Consultation concerning revised criteria for

-We are looking forward to your comments, which should be sent to Ecolabelling Sweden no later than 28 June 2021 for us to be able to take them into consideration.
+We look forward to your comments, which should be sent to Ecolabelling Sweden no later than 29 october 2023 to be taken into consideration.

 Please find the proposed criteria for download further down on this page.